neusgp/small-projects/README.md

 # small-projects
-A repository for my small projects which I build maily to learn new things and go over some concepts.
+A repository for my small projects which I build mainly to learn new things and to go over some concepts.